Fullmeals.

 Step 9: Prepare Egg Wash

-While the buns are proofing, crack one whole egg into a medium bowl and add 20g of water.
-Whisk vigorously until the egg and water are thoroughly combined.
+While the buns are proofing, crack one whole egg into a medium bowl and add 20g of water. vigorously until the egg and water are thoroughly combined.

 Step 10: Egg Wash and Bake